wevov/liaotian/README.md

 - [ ] Gaming mode (color-changing RGB background)
 - [ ] Sending GIFs via Tenor/Giphy
 - [ ] Privacy settings for posts + "emergency profile shutdown" option to temporarily make only posts have "only me" level privacy.
-- [ ] Groupchat functionality with 2 modes - singular channel (like WhatsApp, Messenger, Telegram) or multi channel (like Discord, Slack, Matrix).
 - [ ] Add Discord-like activity detection for desktop client by identifying window titles or otherwise, for showing what game users are currently playing, etc.
 - [ ] Add more sidebars for navigation to further secondary sections (Discover, Groups, Users, Trends).
 - [ ] Link-in-bio builder